Introduction

 down over the last few years.
 Many eligible children are out of school

 mostly because of lack of fees.
-This has made our illiteracy level
+This has made our illiteracy level to

-13% while that of male stands at 8%.
+that of male stands at 8%.

 Our

-involvement in many pre-schools that are managed by our parishes,
+involvement in many pre-schools that are managed by our parishes, as

-in the eradication of poverty.
+eradication of poverty.

 Women's